Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 11: Verify place becomes available for scheduling again

 **Expected Results:**
-- Step 1: Place status is 'on_hold'
-- Step 2: Schedule modal opens
-- Step 3: Place is marked as "On Hold" or similar
-- Step 4: Place selection is blocked or disabled
-- Step 5: Message explains place is on hold
-- Step 6: Hold expiration date is shown
-- Step 7: Non-held places are selectable
-- Step 8: Submit button is disabled or error appears
-- Step 9: Place shows hold indicator in admin/personnel views
-- Step 10: Place hold is deactivated
-- Step 11: Place can be selected in schedule modal
+When a place is placed on hold, the place status should be 'on_hold' in the database.
+When navigating to the Home page and opening the Schedule modal, the schedule modal should open normally.
+In the place dropdown, the place on hold should be marked as "On Hold" or display a similar status indicator.
+Place selection should be blocked or disabled for the held place, preventing users from selecting it.
+A message or tooltip should appear explaining that the place is on hold and unavailable for scheduling.
+If available, the hold expiration date should be displayed, showing when the place will become available again.
+Other available places that are not on hold should still be selectable normally.
+If a user attempts to proceed with a held place, the submit button should be disabled or an error message should appear.
+The place should show a hold indicator in admin and personnel dashboard views, making the status visible to administrators.
+When the hold is removed from the place, the place hold should be deactivated and status changed to 'active'.
+The place should become available for selection in the schedule modal again.

 **Actual Results:**
-- Step 1: Place status is 'on_hold'
-- Step 2: Schedule modal opens
-- Step 3: Place is marked as "On Hold" or similar
-- Step 4: Place selection is blocked or disabled
-- Step 5: Message explains place is on hold
-- Step 6: Hold expiration date is shown
-- Step 7: Non-held places are selectable
-- Step 8: Submit button is disabled or error appears
-- Step 9: Place shows hold indicator in admin/personnel views
-- Step 10: Place hold is deactivated
-- Step 11: Place can be selected in schedule modal
+Place marked as "On Hold" in dropdown.
+Place selection blocked.
+Hold message displayed.
+Expiration date shown.
+Other places selectable.
+Submit button disabled for held place.
+Hold indicator visible in dashboards.
+Hold removed successfully.
+Place available for scheduling again.

 **Status:** Passed